-Swelling in your knee and leg is a normal part of the healing process and you should not be worried.
+Swelling in your hip and leg is a normal part of the healing process and you should not be worried.

 Our staff will give you ice packs to help reduce swelling and show you how to elevate your leg in bed.
-It is important that you do NOT place anything (i.e. pillows) under your knee while in bed unless instructed by your surgeon or physiotherapist.
 Note: Heat packs should not be used.